What is Wisconsin doing about the threat of terrorism?

 Wisconsin’s WMD preparedness efforts began in earnest in 1996 when Congress passed the "Defense against Weapons of Mass Destruction Act".
 Under this legislation, Madison and Milwaukee were selected to prepare for a WMD event and received training and equipment from the Department of Defense and other federal agencies.
 Since 1998, Milwaukee has received $300,000 and Madison $280,000 in training and exercise assistance.

-In 1997, Governor Thompson formed the Interagency Working Group on Terrorism to improve coordination and resources among federal, state and local agencies.
+In 1997, former Governor Thompson formed the Interagency Working Group on Terrorism to improve coordination and resources among federal, state and local agencies.
 Members include WEM, the state departments of Military Affairs, Natural Resources, Justice, Transportation (State Patrol), Health and Family Services and Agriculture, in addition to the Capitol Police, UW Lab of Hygiene, Milwaukee and Dane County Emergency Management, Regional Hazardous Materials Response Teams, the Federal Emergency Management Agency and the FBI.
 The group continues to meet on a regular basis and has developed a terrorism appendix to the recently revised State Emergency Operations Plan.
 The appendix outline state agency roles and responsibilities in a WMD event.

 Local governments are also preparing for a wide range of emergency situations.
 Since 1997, nearly 8,000 local law enforcement, fire, public works, and emergency medical agencies and personnel have been trained in how to properly respond to potential terrorism incidents.
 These training efforts will continue to receive emphasis.
 In addition, communities are developing plans and procedures for such incidents, and then testing those plans and procedures in disaster exercises centered on terrorist activities.
 Again since 1997, more than 50 such exercises have been conducted around the state.